briandilley/jsonrpc4j/README.md

 which extends the `JsonRpcClient` to add HTTP support.

 ## Spring Framework
-jsonrpc4j provides a `RemoteExporter` to expose java services as JSON-RPC over HTTP without requiring any additional work on the part of the programmer.
+jsonrpc4j provides support for exposing java services as JSON-RPC over HTTP without requiring any additional work on the part of the programmer.
 The following example explains how to use the `JsonServiceExporter` within the Spring Framework.